Habitat Management FAQs

 What size pictures may I post to the Photo Gallery?

-Photo gallery pictures should be JPEG type files ("file name".jpg) at most 640 pixels wide for landscape mode pictures or 480 pixels tall for portrait mode pictures.
+Photo gallery pictures should be JPEG type files (“file name”.jpg) at most 640 pixels wide for landscape mode pictures or 480 pixels tall for portrait mode pictures.
 The maximum dots per inch (dpi) should be 72.
 Files with properties that exceed these parameters will appear to be uploading and your browser will just stop.
-Resize/resample your pictures using your computer's default program that opens the file or use your camera's program.
+Resize/resample your pictures using your computer’s default program that opens the file or use your camera’s program.
+Forum avatar and profile graphics size limitations are shown on the Edit Avatar and Edit Profile pages.